-Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA-benefits certifying official in the registrar's office (Kettler 107, 260-481-6126).
+Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA-benefits certifying official in the Military Student Services office (Kettler 104, 260-481-6126).
 If you are receiving veterans benefits, certification of your enrollment status is required each semester and should be requested at the registrar's office.